 I checked into the Ibis Calais, initially for a two night stay, then decided to extend it for another two nights.
 Following the fourth night, I wasn’t sure whether to stay another two nights or to move to a hotel closer to the city center.
 I woke up that morning and made yet another two night reservation through Hotels.com, which was supposed to be cancellable until 6 PM that night.
-I had my bag packed just in case, dropped my key at the front desk (they had physical keys, with giant keychains that you can’t fit in your pocket) and then went to the Help Refugees/L’Auberge de Migrants warehouse for the day.
+My bag was packed just in case, I dropped my key at the front desk and then went to the Help Refugees/L’Auberge de Migrants warehouse for the day.

-I talked to my friend Kristin and she advised me to move to the city center, which was closer to necessities like laundromats, restaurants, grocery stores, and that coordinating rides to and from the Calais Jungle would be easier.
-So I called the hotel and asked if it would be possible to cancel my reservation.
-The agent told me that was fine.
-I told her I likely would come back around 5 PM and she said that would be ok.
-I arrived at the hotel around 5:30 PM due to issues with the bus, picked up the key, grabbed my packed bag, and came downstairs to check out.
-I again confirmed that I wouldn’t be charged for that night and the agent assured me I would not.
+I arrived at the Ibis Calais around 5:30 PM due to issues with the bus, picked up the key, grabbed my bag, and came downstairs to check out.
+Again, I confirmed that I wouldn’t be charged for that night and the agent assured me I would not.
 She gave me my final bill, showing I would be paying for four nights, I gave her my credit card, then headed to the Holiday Inn Calais, where I had made a reservation during the ride over.

 When it was clear this conversation was going nowhere, I submitted an enquiry on the Accor website.
 Crickets.
 Then I reached out to the Accor Twitter team.
 They responded quickly and asked for all of the details, which I provided.
 I was given a case number and told I would hear a response soon.
 A week passed and after following up two more times and being told someone would be in touch shortly, I gave up and contacted Barclay about resolving the claim.
 This is by far the worst way to handle a customer complaint, let alone a billing issue.

-I left a negative review on Tripadvisor, which was met with more hostility from the manager, who claimed “the evening staff member” had informed me that while my two night reservation would be cancelled, I was still liable to pay for the first night.
+I left a negative review on Tripadvisor, which was met with more hostility from the manager.
+She claimed “the evening staff member” had informed me that while my two night reservation would be cancelled, I still had to pay for the first night.
 Not only did no such conversation occur with “the evening staff member” (remember, I called the front desk after I made the reservation that morning) but that explanation is simply not what any employee told me.

 Anyway, this experience has taught me a few things.
 First, don’t trust Accor Hotels to do the right thing and step in where the hotel staff is dishonest.
-Second, if you’re going to stay with an unreliable chain like Accor, always charge your hotel stays to an American Express credit card.
-Barclays is handling this claim and based on past performance, I don’t have a lot of faith in the process.
+Second, if you’re going to stay with an unreliable chain like Accor, always charge your bookings to an Amex card.
+Barclays is handling this claim.
+Based on past performance, I don’t have a lot of faith in the process.
 American Express, on the other hand, is known for handling claims exceptionally well and in a timely manner.
-Lastly, when a hotel staff member makes an exception to a hotel policy for you, get it in writing in case it isn’t honored later.
+Lastly, when the hotel staff makes an exception to a policy for you, get it in writing in case it isn’t honored later.

 Have you ever had a bad experience related to billing with a chain hotel?
 What has your experience been like with Accor Hotels customer service?